-Plug the charger connector into the scooter input outlet and then connect the charger to the power source (see Fig. 22a or 22b).
+Plug the charger connector into the scooter input outlet and then connect the charger to the power source (see Fig. 22).

 Driving or operation of the scooter is inhibited while the device is charging and should NOT be attempted.

 Note: If the operator is unable to reach the charging socket, it may be connected by an assistant.